- A visual analytics approach of big data.

 The goal of the project is to develop a machine learning method for large multi-omics and clinical data sets to address different clinical questions in projects studying complex diseases such as cancer and COPD.

-Uncovering the information processing underlying the interactions between brain areas
+Project: Uncovering the information processing underlying the interactions between brain areas

 While considerable progress has been made on understanding how the brain works, most of this is focused on the functions of individual brain areas in isolation.
 The next frontier is to understand how these brain areas work together in the service of cognition.
 The main aim of the project is therefore to understand how brain areas communicate in the service of information processing.